 When Are Sleep Study Results Ready?

 Doctors get a lot of information from a sleep study.
-It may be a couple of weeks before results are ready.
+It generally takes 3 to 4 weeks before results are ready.
 Usually, the doctor will schedule a follow-up visit to discuss the results.

 What Else Should I Know?